 WHY ARE WE IN HAITI?

-Haiti is home to more than 10 million people.
-Ranked by the World Bank as the poorest country in the Western Hemisphere, half of Haiti’s population lives on less than $2 a day.
-Haiti's national currency continues to depreciate, fueling double-digit inflation of 15%, further penalizing the nation's poorest households.
-Complicating already difficult conditions, in recent years Haiti has been hit by devastating hurricanes and earthquakes.
+Haiti is home to over 10 million residents and is recognized by the World Bank as the poorest nation in the Western Hemisphere, with half of its population surviving on less than $2 a day.
+The national currency is depreciating, leading a double-digit inflation rate of 15%, which further impacts the nation's most vulnerable households.
+In addition to these economic challenges, Haiti has faced devastating hurricanes and earthquakes in recent years.

-Why is Haiti so poor?
-More than half of the people are illiterate, which makes it very hard to get a good job.
-Schools in Haiti are very expensive.
-Most families cannot afford to pay tuition or buy uniforms, textbooks and school supplies.
-Illiteracy compounds and continues the cycle of poverty.
+Why is Haiti so impoverished?
+More than half of the population illiterate, making it difficult for individuals to secure decent employment.
+Education in Haiti is costly, and many families struggle to pay for tuition, uniforms, textbooks, and school supplies, perpetuating the cycle of poverty.

-But, in this severely underprivileged country, remarkable beauty co-exists with debilitating poverty.
-God loves the people of Haiti and wants us to take His gospel to them.
-And, He wants us to raise up Christian leadership in Haiti, one meal, on education, one soul at a time.
-We need your help!
+Yet, amidst this severe disadvantage, Haiti's stunning beauty exists alongside profound poverty.
+God cares deeply for the people of Haiti and calls us to share His gospel with them.
+He also desires to nurture Christian leadership in Haiti, one meal, one education, and one soul at a time.
+We need your support!

 "The LORD is a refuge for the oppressed, a stronghold in times of trouble."
 Psalm 9:9